CharlyBGood/PortfolioSite/README.md

-# Salesforce DX Project for Carlos Bonavita Portfolio on Experience Cloud
-# builded using LWR and LWC.
+# Build a Salesforce Portfolio on Experience Cloud using LWR and LWC.

 # You can check a step by step of this project entering here: